midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 Lock screen mod+x

-These are the official <a href="https://i3wm.org/docs/refcard">i3wm Key Bindings</a> from the website.
+These are the official <a href="https://i3wm.org/docs/refcard">i3wm Key Bindings</a> from their website.

 <br><br>
 <div align="center">